 Cars cost tens of thousands of dollars (hundreds of thousands if you’re overcompensating) so the last thing you want is that money to go down the drain should you have an accident.

 Car insurance is vital but it can be hard to choose which type is best for you – especially considering those who sell it overlap two professions who have a reputation for being a bit untrustworthy at times (car salesman and insurance providers).

-Read on so you can have a better idea of which type of car insurance is right for you.
+Read on so you may have a better idea of which type of car insurance may be right for you.

 Do I need car insurance?